Not an American user?

 - Rats & Spiders

 - Yew (positive)

-- A lot of the textures used for the paintings found in the game are really just recycled box covers from the previous Ultimas, including Richard Garrioth's first game Akalabeth: World of Doom (often referenced as Ultima 0).
-The tapestry of Ages however, is a completely original illustration done by the famed Hildebrandt brothers, fantasy artists known for their trading card and poster illustrations of several comic books heroes.
+- A lot of the textures used for the paintings found in the game are really just recycled box covers from the previous Ultimas, including Richard Garriot's first game Akalabeth: World of Doom (often referenced as Ultima 0).
+The Tapestry of Ages however, is a completely original illustration done by the famed Hildebrandt brothers, fantasy artists known for their trading card and poster illustrations of several comic books heroes.